Sophie Jackson is a dog lover and trainer living in the UK. She competes in agility and obedience with her four dogs.

 Dog owners are all familiar with that distinctive 'doggy smell' that can accumulate in a home, especially during winter when windows are kept shut and dogs come in wet or muddy from walks.
 We often become so used to the smell ourselves we fail to notice it until perhaps a visitor remarks on it, and then we feel bad that our home has a pong.

 Many people resort to using air fresheners to fragrance their homes.
 These could be plug-in devices, sprays, incense burners, essential oil diffusers or scented candles.
-Anything to take away that smell and make a home fresh and pleasant to both themselves and visitors.
+Anything to take away that smell and make a home fresh and pleasant.

 The problem comes when our dogs are exposed to these products.
 Many air fresheners are poisonous to dogs and they can react to them just by smelling them.
 A reaction can be subtle and may even be mistaken for the dog simply being tired, or getting old.
 In other cases, it can be serious and could lead to the dog dying.
 Before using air fresheners, you need to know the dangers they pose to your pet.